msupply-foundation/conforma-web-app/docs/public/content/demo/demo_guide.md

 Then wait to have your application reviewed.
 Be aware that you may be required to make amendments to your application if a reviewer requests it.

-Once your application has been approved, you'll receive a copy of your licence via email (as a PDF document), and your Dashboard will show that you can now apply to register a product.
+Once your application has been approved, you'll receive a copy of your license via email (as a PDF document), and your Dashboard will show that you can now apply to register a product.

 ### 4. Apply to register a product